mariaelisamh/Adv_PPG_Wearable/README.md

 If you decide to import the repository do know that you will have to perioidically refresh with the upstream to ensure your code is up to date

 Steps for importing repo:

-download VS code
+1. download VS code
-and git bash : https://git-scm.com/downloads/win (x64 setup)
+2. and git bash : https://git-scm.com/downloads/win (x64 setup)
-sign in with relevant info in vs code and in the github website open the git bash terminal in vs code and type the following:
+3. sign in with relevant info in vs code and in the github website
+4. open the git bash terminal in vs code and type the following:

 git config --global user.email "you@example.com" (email associated with your github acc)

 git config --global user.name "Your Name" (username associated with your github account)

-Now navigate to the repo and select <> code -> HTTPS -> copy this address
+5. Now navigate to the repo and select <> code -> HTTPS -> copy this address

-In git bash terminal in VS code type the following: git clone link (replace link w the link)
+6. In git bash terminal in VS code type the following: git clone link (replace link w the link)
+7. You should be good to go !
+(Unless I forgot a step)